Rohit20511/NodejsAssignment-1/README.md

 Go to `helloworldAPI` directory.

-Run this in terminal to start server in staging (default) environment:
+Run this in terminal to start server
 ```
 node index.js
 ```